 These are common signs of underlying venous insufficiency.

-In early stages, vein disease may cause discomfort and cosmetic concerns.
+In its early stages, vein disease may cause discomfort, heaviness, swelling, and cosmetic concerns.
+If left untreated, it can progress and lead to:

 • Compression therapy